11

 • 2

 \$\begingroup\$ Welcome!
 Take the tour if you haven't already, and check out the help center.
 There are criteria for when an ability counts as magical or not in 5e, that might be useful for you to check your idea that the ability is magical.
-Summoned creatures do not count as magical per se. \$\endgroup\$ Nov 27, 2022 at 11:08
+Summoned creatures do not count as magical per se. \$\endgroup\$ Commented Nov 27, 2022 at 11:08

-• \$\begingroup\$ Eddymage's answer quotes the relevant anti-divination spells: Other than "nondetection (3rd)", their wording actually does specifically limit them to blocking divination spells, not divination magical abilities. \$\endgroup\$ Nov 28, 2022 at 2:26
+• \$\begingroup\$ Eddymage's answer quotes the relevant anti-divination spells: Other than "nondetection (3rd)", their wording actually does specifically limit them to blocking divination spells, not divination magical abilities. \$\endgroup\$ Commented Nov 28, 2022 at 2:26

 • \$\begingroup\$ Most of the rules Q's here want very technical answers based on the exact rules, even if they lead to things which make no sense (like this one).
 It's always understood that GM's could rule however so you don't have to say it.
 Now some Q's ask how would you rule in a certain case.
-Then an answer like yours -- here's a common sense rule, and why, that I used in my game and it was good -- is fine. \$\endgroup\$ Nov 28, 2022 at 17:52
+Then an answer like yours -- here's a common sense rule, and why, that I used in my game and it was good -- is fine. \$\endgroup\$ Commented Nov 28, 2022 at 17:52

 You must log in to answer this question.